OludayoDahunsi/Django_API_REST_Project/README.md

 ## 5. Usage
-Explain how to use the system.
-This could include:
+This explains how to use the system.
+This  includes:

-- How to make API calls ( with `postman`).
+- How to make API calls ( with `POSTMAN`).
-- Output responses to expect from each endpoint.
+- Output responses are expected from each endpoint.
-  - The response depends on the particular API you called
+- The response depends on the particular endpoint you called

+## Handling Errors
 - How to handle errors.
-  - If you encounter an error, check the item and the endpoints
+If you encounter an error, check the errors
+  - VS code Terminal or the Git Bash Terminal
+  - Locate the line where the error occurred
+  - The clue to error handling is in the terminal

 ```
 ## Usage